k21971/EvilHack/doc/evilhack-changelog.md

   has never been abused
 - The Hand of Vecna has a chance to cause area of effect explosive cold damage
+- Health regeneration for Druids while in wildshape